List of The Pretender characters: Kyle

 As an adult, Kyle leaves the Centre (years before Jarod does the same).
 As he later explains, his "brain was mush" by this time and his only purpose became to learn about his parents.
 During his travels, Kyle stalks and psychologically torments several people, though he never kills them.
 His quest for answers leads him to a former nun named Harriet Tashman and he kidnaps her.
-However, Tashman is able to escape and this leads to Kyle being arrested.
-His identity unknown, he is imprisoned simply as "John Doe."
+Tashman is able to escape, though. which leads to Kyle being arrested.
+His identity unknown, he is imprisoned simply as "John Doe".

 Ten years later, Kyle escapes from prison ("Back to the Dragon House" Part 1).
 Jarod (who only left the Centre himself less than a year earlier), learns of Kyle's escape on the news and recognizes him as the boy he burned with acid years before.
 Posing as an FBI agent named Jarod Ness, he examines Kyle's cell and finds a journal that has "I decide who lives or dies" written repeatedly on every page.
-Miss Parker, Sydney and Broots discover the secrets of Kyle's past and that he is the John Doe fugitive.
+Miss Parker, Sydney, and Broots discover the secrets of Kyle's past and that he is the John Doe fugitive.
 Just as Jarod is about to shoot Kyle, Miss Parker and Centre forces arrive.
-Kyle is captured while Jarod escapes.
+Kyle is captured, while Jarod escapes.

 Jarod only then discovers from Harriet Tashman that she briefly knew his parents and that Kyle is actually his brother.
 Tashman assumes that Jarod and Kyle did not remember they had a sibling, or the faces of their parents, due to memory repression bought on by the trauma of kidnapping and the experiments of the Centre.
 While a nun, Jarod's parents came to the convent where Tashman lived.
 Kyle learned of this connection and targeted Tashman to learn more about his parents.
-Tashman also informs Jarod that his parents had a daughter named Emily some time after he and Kyle were kidnapped.
+Tashman also informs Jarod that his parents had a daughter named Emily sometime after Kyle and he were kidnapped.

-Jarod breaks into the Centre and, with help, frees Kyle.
+Jarod breaks into the Centre, and with help, frees Kyle.
 Jarod convinces Kyle that he is the same boy who befriended him years ago and that they are brothers.
-Kyle is initially suspicious but comes to realize the truth.
+Kyle is initially suspicious, but comes to realize the truth.
 Jarod helps Kyle remember more of his past and reveals that he has learned they have a sister.
 Despite Kyle's crimes, Jarod accepts him and asks that they work together the learn more about their past.